jazzband/djangorestframework-simplejwt/docs/docs/getting_started.rst

       ...
   ]

-You can also include a route for Simple JWT's ``TokenVerifyView`` if you wish to allow API users to verify HMAC-signed tokens without having access to your signing key:
+You can also include a route for Ninja JWT's ``TokenVerifyView`` if you wish to allow API users to verify HMAC-signed tokens without having access to your signing key: